-If you’re traveling to Boston for a quick visit, planning ahead is key.
+If you’re traveling to Boston for 2 days, planning ahead is key.
 Here’s an itinerary that will help you to see the best of Boston in a short period of time.
-This guide includes some of the most popular historic sites, museums and attractions that everyone should enjoy while spending 2 days in Boston.
+This Boston itinerary includes some of the most popular historic sites, museums and attractions that everyone should enjoy while spending 2 days in Boston.

 Start day one of your two days at Boston’s Faneuil Hall & Quincy Marketplace.
 You can enjoy breakfast as you shop and stroll through the area.
 Learn about Faneuil Hall’s famous town meetings, where leaders such as Samuel Adams, James Otis and many more delivered impassioned speeches against British oppression.
 Then, explore Boston’s historic North End by traveling along the 2.5-mile Freedom Trail.
 This is the ultimate Boston walking trail, filled with famous points of interest.
 Start by taking a tour of the nearby Old State House, the oldest surviving public building in Boston.
 After your tour, walk to the Boston Massacre Site in front of the Old State House, marked by a cobblestone ring in the center of a traffic circle.
 Continue down the trail to see two historic cemeteries, including King’s Chapel Burying Ground and Granary Burying Ground, as well as the site of the first public school in America.

 After you’ve grabbed some lunch, explore the rest of the Freedom Trail.
 Visit the Paul Revere House, home of famous patriot Paul Revere during the American Revolution, and the Old North Church, a National Historic Landmark.
 Next, stop by Copp’s Hill Burying Ground, where many notable Bostonians throughout history have been buried.